 The scientific name for this is the Weber-Fechner Law, if you want to Google it.

 You will tend to be more motivated if a $20 price is lowered to $10, than if a $120 price were lowered to $110.
 Again, there’s no good reason for this.
 The economic advantage to you is the same in both scenarios.

-Ernst Weber was a 19th century scientists who discovered that the stronger a stimulus is, the more change you have to make to it before we can perceive the change.
+Ernst Weber was a 19th-century scientist who discovered that the stronger a stimulus is, the more of a change you have to make to it before we can perceive the change.
 If you’re carrying three pounds of stuff and I add a pound, you will notice the change much more easily than if you’re carrying 30 lbs and I add one.

 3. Losses hurt more than gains give pleasure.

 This is part of what’s called the Endowment Effect, for you Googlers.
 People tend to ascribe more value to that which they own.
 Therefore people try to avoid losses more than achieve gains.
 People want to avoid late fees more than they care to take advantage of early-bird discounts, even if the value is the same.